wagtail/wagtail-live/docs/getting_started/tutorial.md

 ### Create a Slack app

 First, you will need to create [a Slack app](https://api.slack.com/apps/new).
-You may be prompted to create it from scracth or from an App Manifest.
+You may be prompted to create it from scratch or from an App Manifest.
 For the purpose of this tutorial, you can create your app from scratch.

 Fill out your app name and pick a workspace to develop your app in.